 Invoices shall reference the Purchase Order Number or they will be returned unpaid.

-Payment shall be made in accordance with Texas Government Code Chapter 2251.
+Payment shall be made in accordance with the Texas Government Code Chapter 2251.

 Invoices must be addressed and mailed to Texas Woman’s University Procurement Services, PO Box 425439, Denton, Texas 76204-5439 or email to twupayables@twu.edu.
 Failure to do so will delay payment.